Getting a test

 All members of your household must also self-isolate according to current guidelines, unless you receive a negative test result.

 The hub is there to help extremely vulnerable people needing vital help with food, medicine and essential items.

-Particularly those who have received letter telling them to shield themselves against Covid-19 such as organ transplant recipients, those undergoing immunotherapy and people with specific conditions.
+Particularly those who have previously been shielding themselves against Covid-19 such as organ transplant recipients, those undergoing immunotherapy and people with specific conditions.

 For help call 01204 337221 (8.30am to 5.30pm Mon – Fri and Sat 9am to 1.30pm) or complete the online Support request form.